Skip to content

 Adjust the Logo Size

-If you want to change the logo size, whether to increase or decrease it, add the following CSS code into the Ghost admin Code Injection Site Header.
+If you want to change the logo size, whether to increase or decrease it, add the following CSS code in the Ghost admin Code Injection Site Header.

 <style>